 Madam C.J.
 Walker was well known for her philanthropic and political outreach.
-She covered tuition for six African American students at the elite Tuskegee Institute and was active in the anti-lynching movement.
+She covered tuition for six African American students at the elite Tuskegee Institute and she was active in the anti-lynching movement.

-Just prior to dying of kidney failure at the age of 51 in 1919, Madam C.J.
-Walker revised her will, bequeathing two-thirds of her company’s future net profits to charity, as well as $100,000 to various orphanages, individuals, and educational institutions for youths.
+Just prior to dying of kidney failure at the age of 51 in 1919, Walker revised her will, bequeathing two-thirds of her company’s future net profits to charity, as well as $100,000 to various orphanages, individuals, and educational institutions for youths.

 “There is no royal flower-strewn path to success, and if there is, I have not found it, for whatever success I have attained has been the result of much hard work and many sleepless nights.
 I got my start by giving myself a start.
 So don’t sit down and wait for the opportunities to come.
 You have to get up and make them for yourselves!”